digitalrebar/provision/doc/integrations/terraform.rst

 It is possible to use raw and pooled machines together by also setting the `terraform/managed` and `terraform/allocated` parameters when creating machines.
 This will allow Terraform to treat newly created machines as a pool.
 It's important to include chained `depends_on` in the resource blocks when using this approach in a single plan.

+You may also set `terraform/pool` to something.
+The default behavior assumes `default` but you can use this Param to manage multiple pools of resources.
+Select pools using `pool` in the `drp_machine` resources.

 Note: Unlike the `drp_machine` resource, this resource does not wait until the workflow has completed.
 It will return when the machine has been create API returns.

 An example of the `drp_raw_machine` resource with correct parameter values is